OkilyDokily/BlazorMeetup/README.md

 - Docker
 - ClamAV Anti-Virus Scanner (As a docker container)
 - Tailwind (A CSS framework)
+- Node (For Tailwind)
 - HTML 5 Drag and Drop API
+- Azure for hosting and deployment
+- Microsoft SQL Server on Azure (MySql for local development)
 -------------------